 The sea scene was very refreshing.
 Two motorboats bobbed while safely docked on a concrete port as waves gently approached the shore.

-While my two companions Wyne and Shirley waded on the sea, I sat on driftwood.
-While watching them and the horizons, I thought about the task ahead.
+While my two companions, Wyne and Shirlee, waded in the sea, I sat on driftwood.
+Watching them and the horizons, I thought about the task ahead.
 Would the tribe warmly accept us?
 How would we go about our exposure?

 Proceeding to the Mangyan village

-The following morning, we went back to the Methodist Church and waited for our guide to arrive.
-Finally, we met Pastor Wilfredo “Boy” Palomar, who would bring us to the area.
+The following morning, we returned to the Methodist Church and waited for our guide to arrive.
+Finally, we met Pastor Wilfredo “Boy” Palomar, who would take us to the area.

 Pastor Palomar oriented us to the area and some Mangyan attitudes.
-He said that we must not expect that they would greet us first because Hanonoos are generally shy.
-He added that it should be us who would start contact.
+He said we must not expect them to greet us first because Hanonoos are generally shy.
+He added that we should start contact.

 After completing our provisions, we left Roxas town at 5:30 in the afternoon.
 We boarded Pastor Palomar’s jalopy, an old Ford Fiera jeep that must be pushed to start.
-We went to Mansalay, the town 13 kilometers from Roxas.
+We went to Mansalay, a town 13 kilometres from Roxas.

-Because it was already dusk, Pastor Palomar said that we stay overnight in his house in Brgy.
+Because it was already dusk, Pastor Palomar suggested we stay overnight in his house in Brgy.
 San Antonio, Mansalay.
-He told us that tomorrow would be the perfect time to go to the Mangyan village.
+He said tomorrow would be the perfect time to go to the Mangyan village.

-On April 21, past 8:00 AM, we left San Antonio through Pastor Palomar’s jeep.
+On April 21, past 8:00 AM, we left San Antonio in Pastor Palomar’s jeep.
 His father-in-law went along.

-The road to Sitio Amaga, the village where we were headed, was along the riverbed.
+The road to Sitio Amaga, the village we were headed to, was along the riverbed.
 It is not passable during rainy seasons because heavy rains could quickly swell the river, making the bend impassable.

-I admired Pastor Palomar’s vehicle as it negotiated up through the river bends.
-The vegetation along the riverbanks became thicker as we gained elevation.
-I saw large acacia trees and noticed that erosion had taken over and widened the riverbed area.
+I admired Pastor Palomar’s vehicle as it negotiated through the river bends.
+As we gained elevation, the vegetation along the riverbanks became thicker.
+I saw large acacia trees and noticed erosion had overtaken and widened the riverbed area.

 We were passing Mangyan folks now.
-One could easily recognize them by the dress they wear.
-Women wear the traditional saya.
-Men, mostly older men, wear G-strings.
+One could easily recognise them by their dress.
+Women wear the traditional saya, and men, mostly older men, wear G-strings.

 We waved at the Mangyans we met, and they waved back at us.
 Their red-orange lips gave smiles as they responded to our greetings.